 Participation in this program requires admission to the University of Wyoming (UW) Graduate School.
 Recommendations for admission to the UW Graduate School are generated from the Division of Communication Disorders.

 The distance program provides 1-2 graduate courses per academic semester over a three year cycle.
-The courses are offered through a combination of videotaped lectures, conference phone calls, and email or web support.
-The phone calls are scheduled in the evenings or late afternoon (M.S.T.) to accommodate working students.
+The courses are offered synchronously with the campus courses.
+Distance students will participate in the courses through the use of video and telephone conference.
 Students come to campus for the first two summers* of the program to take additional intensive coursework, engage in clinical experiences, and have interactions with faculty and other distance students.
 In the spring and early summer of the third year, distance students take two 12-week external clinical practica, one in an educational setting and one in a medical setting.
 The educational practicum typically occurs concurrently with final coursework and the medical practicum typically occurs in the third summer.
 Regular work duties are not considered educational experiences, so advance arrangements should be made as needed with employers to cover work and medical insurance.
 This externship requirement applies even if the student is employed as a speech-language pathologist.
 Students return to campus for oral comprehensive examinations in the fall semester following their final externships and coursework.
 These practica can often be arranged in sites local to the student.

 Individuals without a bachelor's degree in communication disorders must take a set of undergraduate core coursework before commencing the master's program.
 For more information please see leveling.